c0nD/FluffyBOT/README.md

 - `guilds` -> Change to any sister guilds (not servers) that can use the bot
 - `ping_roles` -> IDs of roles to be pinged when bosses are killed
 - `sweeper_roles` and `sweeper_requirements` -> IDs of roles and requirements for each guild
+- `split_threshold` -> How many hits users are 'allowed' per boss level to encourage splitting

 ## Lessons Learned 👨‍🏫